Migrating Legacy Bash Scripts to Python IaC

 Python IaC requires a deterministic runtime.
 Global package installations introduce version conflicts that corrupt stack state.

 Isolate your toolchain using virtual environments and strict dependency lockfiles.
 Pin both the IaC framework and cloud provider SDKs to exact versions.
+For a deeper treatment of lockfiles and reproducible installs, see Managing Python IaC Dependencies with Poetry and pip-tools.

 # Create and activate a Python 3.9+ virtual environment

-python3.9 -m venv .venv
+python3.12 -m venv .venv

 source .venv/bin/activate